-Jessica Jones is the Director of Christian Formation at Grace Anglican Church, as well as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL.
-She is an ordained deacon in the Anglican Church and serves on the Gulf Atlantic Diocesan staff as the Canon for Next Generation Discipleship.
-Jessica holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a master's degree in Educational Leadership and a bachelor's degree in Music Education, both from Florida State University.
-Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican Church.
-She leads women's ministry events and is currently serving as the Editor-in-Chief of, and contributor to, the Communiqué for the Gulf Atlantic Diocese in the Anglican Church in North America.
+Jessica Jones serves as one of the Thesis Directors of The Robert E. Webber Institute for Worship Studies, as well as the Associate Academic Dean.
+Jessica is an ordained deacon in the Anglican Church of North America and serves on the Gulf Atlantic Diocesan staff as the Canon for Next Generation Discipleship as well as the provincial staff as the Director for Family Ministry on the Next Generation Leadership team.
+Jessica holds a Doctor of Worship Studies degree from The Robert E. Webber Institute for Worship Studies, a specialist degree in Educational Leadership from Northwest Nazarene, a masters degree in Educational Leadership and a bachelors degree in Music Education, both from Florida State University.
+In addition to serving in her diocesan and provincial roles, Jessica has served as an adjunct professor of Liturgy and Worship at Gordon-Conwell Theological Seminary in Jacksonville, FL and a board member for Trinity School for Ministry in Ambridge, PA Jessica has served as a choral educator and adjudicator for over fifteen years in addition to serving as a worship leader in the Anglican Church.
+She leads women's ministry events and is serving as the Editor-in-Chief of, and contributor to, the Communique for the Gulf Atlantic Diocese in the Anglican Church in North America.
+Her current research focuses on how adults learn within a congregation and the teaching efficacy of ministry leaders.
 Jessica is grateful to pair her educational and writing experience with her background in worship and liturgy to mentor students as they complete the thesis process at IWS.
-Jessica lives in St. Augustine, FL with her husband and two children.
-DWS Faculty
+Jessica lives in St. Augustine, FL, with her husband and two children.